-The effects of the COVID-19 or any other pandemic could have a negative effect on our business, results of operations and financial condition.
+The effects of a pandemic (including COVID-19) could have a negative effect on our business, results of operations and financial condition.

-We have continuously monitored our global operations in light of the COVID-19 pandemic.
-We have implemented procedures focusing on the health and safety of our employees, customers, partners and communities, the continuity of our business offerings and compliance with governmental regulations and local public health guidance and ordinances.
-While our business operations have continued without interruption and our IBX data centers have remained fully operational to date, we cannot guarantee our business operations or our IBX data centers will not be negatively impacted in the future because of the COVID-19 or any other pandemic.
+We continuously monitored our global operations in light of the COVID-19 pandemic.
+We implemented procedures focusing on the health and safety of our employees, customers, partners and communities, the continuity of our business offerings and compliance with governmental regulations and local public health guidance and ordinances.
+While our business operations continued without interruption and our IBX data centers remained fully operational to date, we cannot guarantee our business operations or our IBX data centers will not be negatively impacted in the future because of another pandemic, including one related to COVID-19.